 You can also subscribe to the site's RSS feed.
 Updates will be delivered to your reader of choice within minutes of posting.

 Another way to explore the content is to dive into a category that interests you:

 My primary machine is a 13" Macbook Pro (Retina), however I also post to the site using my iPhone 6.

 Occasionally, I'm invited to speak about my work and assist organizations with digital strategy.
 I've previously given talks for organizations such as American Alliance of Museums (AAM), the Museum Computer Network (MCN), the New Media Consortium (NMC), Learning Revolution, Museums and the Web, the National Arts Marketing Project (NAMP), Americans for the Arts, #ArtsTech, Refresh Pittsburgh and the Greater Pittsburgh Arts Council.

 If you think I'd be a good fit for your event or organization, holler.

-All original content posted on this website and companion blog is published under a Creative Commons BY-NC-SA 3.0 license.
+All original content posted on this website is published under a Creative Commons BY-SA 4.0 license.
 This means you are free to share or distribute the work as long as you credit Static Made with a backlink.
 You are also permitted to modify or remix the work under the stipulation that you make your derivative work available under a similar license.